wygulmage/xmobar/readme.md

 - Aliases to `swap`
 - Args: default monitor arguments
+- Thresholds refer to percentage of used swap
 - Variables that can be used with the `-t`/`--template` argument:
 	    `total`, `used`, `free`, `usedratio`
 - Default template: `Swap: <usedratio>%`